ZettabytesCode/CSE110-LAB/index.md

 ## About this Repo

-This repo is a repo for my user page where the raw contents are stored in [this index file](index.md)
+This repo is a repo for my user page where the read me is at [this markdown file](README.md)